varnits/OyeRickshawBackendRatingSytstem/README.md

 The Rating ranges from 0-5
-The application by default runs on server port 8080 The jdk version used for this project  - 15
+The application by default runs on server port 8080 The jdk version used for this project  - 15 use the mongo connection URI as an environment variable(MONGO_STRING) or replace it with the uri in properties file